 So these were some of the options for international students after completing their studies in Australia.
 What are you planning to do after your graduation in Australia?
 We look forward to your comments below.

 Disclaimer: Please note the information provided in this article is general guidance and does not constitute legal advice.
-Your circumstances could be different, so we suggest you consult a registered migration agent to discuss your situation.
+Your circumstances could be different, so we suggest you consult a registered migration agent to discuss your situation for migration advice.

 You’ll be needing and using a lot of things once you become a university student.
 Depending on the requirements set by your college and degree, you’ll have to bring an adhesive page marker, notebook, pen, calculator, and laptop.
 Some would even use a student planner and a flash drive.